Anticipating Christmas, Beginning with Saint Andrew and the Immaculate Conception

 From the archives, originally published November 29, 2016:

 November 30 is the Feast of St. Andrew the Apostle and also the pivotal date for the beginning of Advent, starting the Sunday closest to November 30

-Also on November 30 starts the tradition to pray the Christmas Anticipation Prayer fifteen times each day before Christmas.
-The origins of this prayer are unknown, but it is older, at least a hundred years old:
+Also on November 30 starts the tradition to begin two traditional novenas: 1) the Novena to the Immaculate Conception of Mary honoring the patroness of the United States in preparation for her feast day on December 8, and 2) the Christmas Anticipation Prayer, traditionally prayed fifteen times each day before Christmas.
+The origins of the latter prayer are unknown, but it is older:

 Hail and blessed be the hour and moment

 In which the Son of God was born

 In that hour vouchsafe, O my God,

 to hear my prayer and grant my desires,